bwu62/stat240-revamp/docs/05-data-exploration.md

 <img src="05-data-exploration_files/figure-html/unnamed-chunk-26-1.svg" width="672" style="display: block; margin: auto;" />

 This is now even easier to interpret, and the artifacts from the previous plots are gone.
-We can easily identify the average^[again, I'm being intentionally ambiguous here] in each group, and even identify specific counts for specific bins (e.g. I can tell for example 39 penguins Adelie penguins were observed in the (190,195] bin).
+We can easily identify the average^[Again, I'm being intentionally ambiguous here.] in each group, and even identify specific counts for specific bins (e.g. I can tell for example 39 penguins Adelie penguins were observed in the (190,195] bin).

 ### Density plots